 Proctorville is a tiny village located in the state of Ohio.
-With a population of 546 people and two constituent neighborhoods, Proctorville is the 646th largest community in Ohio.
+With a population of 515 people and three constituent neighborhoods, Proctorville is the 665th largest community in Ohio.

 The people who call Proctorville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Proctorville residents report their race to be White.
-Important ancestries of people in Proctorville include English, German, Irish, Polish, and Italian.
+The greatest number of Proctorville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Proctorville include German, Irish, Russian, English, and Welsh.

 The most common language spoken in Proctorville is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Italian and African languages.